shivampal2004/Portfolio-Page/README.md

 # Portfolio Page
-this is an exercise given in gfg web dev course
+This is an exercise given in gfg web dev course.